AnastasiaDim/Sequence-replay-and-priors-/README.md

 Replay analysis used temporally delayed linear modelling By Liu et al., 2021 https://elifesciences.org/articles/66917, the original code for the analysis can be found on their publication.
 The code used here was a modification with two additional steps controlling for alpha and muscular noise.

+## Reactivation

+In this folder there are two scriprs one for plotting and analysing single reactivation across resting states.
+The second for plotting the dynamic timecourse of the reactivations.